A College Student’s Guide To Avoiding The Freshman 15

 It happens every year.
 A lean guy or slim girl graduates high school, goes off to college, and comes home on Thanksgiving break looking like Eric Cartman on Weight Gain 4000: “I’m such a beefcake, I can’t even fit through the door.”

 South Park jokes aside, bloating up your first year away at school is a legit concern.
-Two studies published in Preventive Medicine reveal that 70–77% of college freshmen do gain weight, and largely during their first semester.
+A study published in Preventive Medicine reveal that 70–77% of college freshmen do gain weight, and largely during their first semester.
 Hence the fable of the “Freshman 15”—the idea that you’re apt to gain 15 pounds your first year at college.

-Fortunately, research shows you probably won’t gain quite that much, but the first of the aforementioned studies found the average gain was nearly eight pounds for both men and women.
+Fortunately, research shows you probably won’t gain quite that much, but the study did find that the average gain was nearly eight pounds for both men and women.
 That’s almost one pound per month for the entire school year, and more than enough to have your friends squinting to recognize you when you come home next summer.

 If you’re a new freshman who wants to avoid becoming a statistic, this guide to eating, exercising, and surviving dorm life will help you stay lean through your first year of college.